dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 , where `.*` means that all sub-events inside a group can be configured as precise events.

-With AMD IBS and ARM SPE, all the collected samples are precise by design since the HW captures the exact instruction address.
+With AMD IBS and ARM SPE, all the collected samples are precise by design since the hardware captures the exact instruction address.
 In fact, they both work in a very similar fashion.
 Whenever an overflow occurs, the mechanism saves the instruction causing the overflow into a dedicated buffer which is then read by the interrupt handler.
 As the address is preserved, IBS and SPE samples attribution to the instructions are precise.

 Users of Linux `perf` on Intel and AMD platforms must add `pp` suffix to one of the events listed above to enable precise tagging as shown below.
 However, on ARM platforms, it has no effect, so users must use the `arm_spe_0` event.